Jan Klas: Politics

-In January 2018, he became a member of academician Jiří Drahoš's team as part of his candidacy for the President of the Czech Republic, as his expert adviser.
+In January 2018, he became a member of academician Jiří Drahoš's team as part of his candidacy for the President of the Czech Republic, as his expert adviser.In July 2026, he announced his candidacy in the elections for the Senate of the Parliament of the Czech Republic in the Kladno electoral district.

 Awards

 In 2015, he received the award of the Parliament of the Czech Republic for “long-term contribution to the development of Czech civil aviation”.
 In 2016, he was a finalist of the “Manager of the Year” contest organized by the Czech Management Association.

 Education

 In 1985, he graduated from the University of Transport and Communications in Žilina, specializing in aviation.

 Academic activity

 He is a member of the Scientific Board of the Faculty of Operation and Economics of Transport and Communications at the university of Žilina and a member of the Scientific Board of the University College of Business in Prague.

 Family and social responsibility

 He is married and has 3 children.
 As a result of his personal story, he has focused on both expert and fundraising activities to help mentally disabled people for more than 25 years.
 His daughter, now adult, suffers from an autism spectrum disorder.
 In this context, Jan Klas worked as a member of the Board of Trustees of the Child's Brain (Dětský mozek) foundation, and currently serves as the establisher of the Welcome ...
 (Vítej...) public benefit organization, operating protected community housing for adults with serious forms of autism.